alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/docs/part-05.md

 ### 5.4.
 Save the generated graphics to an image file.

-Seeing the graphics on the screen is nice, but it would be better to let the program itself save the graphics as a standard image file, e.g. a “.jpg” or “.png” image.
+Seeing the graphics imperfectly on the screen is nice, well, so-so, better than not seeing the graphics at all.
+But it would be better to let the program itself save the graphics as a standard image file.
+For communicating one's result to others, or using it in other work, a modern “.jpg” or “.png” image would be perfect.

-However, *the only file format supported by the GDI* is the archaic [“.wmf”](https://en.wikipedia.org/wiki/Windows_Metafile), and possibly its cousin “.emf”.
+However, the only file format supported by the GDI is the archaic [“.wmf”](https://en.wikipedia.org/wiki/Windows_Metafile), and possibly its cousin “.emf”.
 This is a Windows-specific binary vector graphics format with little to no support today.
 There’s now not even preview of such images in Windows Explorer.

-The GDI successor technology GDI+ supports saving a graphics result to e.g. a modern “.jpg” or “.png” file.
-But GDI+ and DirectX have their own problems and complexity that must be tackled.
-For example, the GDI+ headers are not directly usable as-is in C++ code because they rely on `<windows.h>` C++ sabotaging macros such as `min` and `max`.

-So, GDI+ is for a later part of the tutorial (hopefully).
-For now let’s stick to the basic original GDI, which via its ties to the basic window handling provides the foundation for the later Windows graphics APIs.
-What  options does one then have for saving a graphics result?
+The GDI successor technologies GDI+ and DirectX are for later parts of the tutorial (hopefully).
+For now let’s stick to the basic original, simple GDI.
+What  options does one then have for saving a graphics result — other than “.wmf”?

 Well, there are two ways to save a GDI graphics result as a now reasonably [portable](https://en.wikipedia.org/wiki/BMP_file_format#Usage_of_BMP_format) “**.bmp**” image file, namely

-* [generate the binary contents](https://docs.microsoft.com/en-us/windows/win32/gdi/storing-an-image) of such a file (the DIY approach), or
+* directly [generate the binary contents](https://docs.microsoft.com/en-us/windows/win32/gdi/storing-an-image) of such a file (the DIY approach), or
 * use the [**`OleSavePictureFile`**](https://docs.microsoft.com/en-us/windows/win32/api/olectl/nf-olectl-olesavepicturefile) function.

-Here we’ll use the API function, because that involves learning about how to use such Windows API functions, which is knowledge that can come in very handy indeed.
+Here we’ll use the API function because that involves *learning about how to use such Windows API functions*, which is generally useful knowledge.

 asdasd